-K ey Function upper right LED 2.0 This LED is illuminated when a key is pressed and is switched off when all keys are released.
+Кеу Function upper right LED 2.0 This LED is illuminated when a key is pressed and is switched off when all keys are released.
 This LED also stays on during a save parameters command (see SHIFT-I above).
 It is also used to indicate SD card accesses.
-Auto Switches the system to automatic mode.
-Associated LED is ON whe is activated.
+Auto AUTO Switches the system to automatic mode.
+Associated LED is ON when this mode is activated.
 Test TEST Switches the system to test mode.
 Associated LED is ON when this mode is activated.
 Manu MANU Switches the system to manual mode.
 Associated LED is ON when this mode is activated.
 This mode can be set as 100% manual mode or assisted manual mode: see corresponding chapters for more details.
-Start Starts the generator (only available in manual mode).
-STOP Stops the generator (only in manual mode).
-Closes/opens the generator breaker (only in manual mode).
-9 Closes/opens the mains breaker if available (only in manual mode).
-AUTO SEMI Switches the system to semi-automatic mode (also called assisted manual mode): see corresponding chapter for more details.
+Start START Starts the generator (only available in manual mode).
+Stop STOP Stops the generator (only in manual mode).
+0/1 9 Closes/opens the generator breaker (only in manual mode).
+0/1 9 Closes/opens the mains breaker if available (only in manual mode).
+INE SEMI AUTO SEMI AUTO Switches the system to semi-automatic mode (also called assisted manual mode): see corresponding chapter for more details.
 Associated LED is ON when this mode is activated.
-GENSYS 2,0 MARINE MAN Switches the system to 100% manual mode: see corresponding ch more details.
+GENSYS 2,0 MARINE MAN MAN Switches the system to 100% manual mode: see corresponding chapter for more details.
 Associated LED is ON when this mode is activated.
-Switches the system to 100% manual mode: see corresponding chapter for more details.
-Associated LED is ON when this mode is activated.
-PRFF PREFERENCE mode, also called PRIORITY mode will start the engine (if proper conditions are met) and keep it running on load even if load dependent start/stop conditions would stop it.
+YSN £ PREF PREF PREFERENCE mode, also called PRIORITY mode will start the engine (if proper conditions are met) and keep it running on load even if load dependent start/stop conditions would stop it.
 Associated LED is ON when this mode is activated.